 How to Get to Barcelona City Centre from the Cruise Terminal

-As Barcelona’s cruise terminal is the starting and arrival point for many Mediterranean cruise itineraries, it is important to check at which operating terminal your ship will berth.
+As Barcelona’s cruise terminal is the starting and arrival point for many Western Mediterranean cruise itineraries, it is important to check at which operating terminal your ship will berth.

 Large cruise ships dock at the Moll Adossat terminals (Terminals A, B, C and D).
 Terminal D is the farthest away of the four quays and is approximately 4 km from La Rambla.